Instant Pot Beef Bourguignon

 - Once crispy, add the beef to the pot and cook so it’s just very lightly browned (about 2 minutes of mixing around)

 - Add half of the wine (3/4 cup), the beef broth, tomato paste, pearl onions, mushroom, thyme, tarragon and the bay leaf.
 Stir and secure the lid

-- Hit “Keep Warm/Cancel” and then hit “Manual” or “Pressure Cook” High Pressure for 15 minutes.
+- Hit “Keep Warm/Cancel” and then hit “Manual” or “Pressure Cook” High Pressure for 15 minutes (10 minutes if you want it a bit more tender).
 Quick release when done

 - After removing the lid, hit “Keep Warm/Cancel” and then hit “Sauté” so it’s on the “More” setting and stir in the remaining 3/4 cup of red wine